Agnes Ebere

-The Federal Capital Territory Administration has rolled out a pilot test of electric buses in Abuja as part of efforts to introduce cleaner and more affordable public transport.
+The Federal Capital Territory Administration has launched a pilot test of electric buses in Abuja as part of its efforts to introduce cleaner and more affordable public transportation.

-The test operation, which started this week, is happening in partnership with a Chinese clean-energy firm that manufactured the buses.
-For now, the vehicles will run on selected routes while officials monitor performance over a three-month period.
+The test operation, which began this week, is being conducted in partnership with a Chinese clean-energy firm that manufactured the buses.
+For now, the vehicles will operate on selected routes while officials will monitor their performance over three months.

 Charging stations have already been installed in Garki and Wuse.
 Engineers say these will support the buses throughout the test phase and help determine how many more stations the city will need if the project is expanded.